bbcmicrobit/PythonEditor/README.rst

 You can change these at any time by clicking on them.

-Directly underneath the name and description of the script are two icons - the one on the left indicates the scripts status (changed, saved locally, saved to the cloud) and the other, shaped like a bug, will display a log of the events that occured during the current session of using the editor.
+Directly underneath the name and description of the script are two icons - the one on the left indicates the script's status (changed, saved locally, saved to the cloud) and the other, shaped like a bug, will display a log of the events that occured during the current session of using the editor.